sutekh849/dmstrsrv/README.md

 3 URLs are currently set up, api/v1/users for registration, api/v1/login for login, api/v1/artist_search for artist search. a fourth is WIP at present (api/v1/login_verify)

-happy hacking
+-Login_verify should be done before a login prompt to confirm that the user isn't already logged in. happy hacking